IndexCoop/ITIPS/ITIPS/ITIP-004.md

 ## Open Questions
 - [ ] What are the drawbacks to delegating more authority to the methodologist?
-- [ ] Are there any extension operations for which the possibility of a methodologist veto poses unacceptable risks?
+- [ ] Are there any extension contract operations for which the possibility of a methodologist veto poses unacceptable risks?

 ## Feasibility Analysis